-The Canon EOS 1300D (called Canon T6 in some regions) and the Ricoh GR II are two digital cameras that were revealed to the public, respectively, in March 2016 and June 2015.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Ricoh GR II are two digital cameras that were officially introduced, respectively, in March 2016 and June 2015.
 The 1300D is a DSLR, while the GR II is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Ricoh provides 16.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Ricoh provides 16.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Ricoh GR II